-Pepsi aimed to boost sales and dethrone rival Coke in the late 1970s "Cola Wars" when it released its smash-hit "Have a Pepsi Day" ad, which featured carefree teenagers roller skating to the Beach Boys' sunny jingle.
+Trying to dethrone Coke in the late 1970s "Cola Wars" Pepsi released its "Have a Pepsi Day" ad—featuring carefree teenagers roller skating to the Beach Boys.

-This 30-second commercial encapsulated the breezy, youthful California zeitgeist of the era and almost single-handedly rocketed Pepsi past Coke to become America's top-selling soda within 3 years.
+This 30-second commercial rocketed Pepsi past Coke to become America's top-selling soda within 3 years.

-The origins of the classic "Have a Pepsi Day" commercial, which first flickered across American television screens in 1977, reveal much about the shifting cultural tides of the late 1970s.
+The "Have a Pepsi Day" commercial first debuted across American television screens in 1977.

-Under the leadership of advertising executive Joe Pytka, the creative minds at Burnett sought to embody the sunshine-soaked, youthful essence of California cool through this 30-second vignette.
+It sought to embody the sunshine-soaked, youthful essence of California cool through a 30-second commercial.

 Echoing the brightly colored, surf culture-influenced imagery that came to define the late 1970s, the commercial featured fresh-faced young roller skaters gliding across the screen, captured in all their feathered-hair freedom to the tune of The Beach Boys' fittingly catchy jingle.